February 23, 2021 8 min read

 The question is: what can you do to ensure your workplace is safe so it can remain open?

-A great place to start is by implementing standard precautions for control.
+A great place to start is by implementing standard precautions for infection control.
 Standard precautions are simply practices that manage the spread of disease (even under non-pandemic conditions).

 Related: Bill Gates Warns That a Next Pandemic Could Be 10 times Worse